jstubbins98-netize/RetroTermOS/README.md

 ---

-*"Computing for the Home" - RetroTerm Computing Corporation*
+*"Computing for the Home" - Inteilx Software Corporation*